centreon/centreon-plugins/docs/developer/guide.rst

 * Operating System  : os
 * Storage equipment : storage

-According to the monitored object, there exists an organization which can use :
+According to the monitored object, it exists an organization which can use :

 * Type
 * Constructor